cober2019/cisco-routing/README.rst

 **Steps:**

-1. Create the object
+1. Create a connection object
-2. Get the routing table
+2. Create a routing table object
 3. Call the class property to access the routing table.
 Data structure is list of lists

         >>> connection_obj = device_login(ip, username, password, enable)